amd/aocl-data-analytics/doc/nonlinear_models/nldf_intro.rst

 .. collapse:: Details

     Finite-differences is a well established and numerically effective method to estimate missing derivatives.
-    The method is expensive requiring a number of residual function calls proportional to the number of variables (coefficients) in the model.
+    The method is expensive, requiring a number of residual function calls proportional to the number of variables (coefficients) in the model.

     The implementation provides a single optional parameter (``'finite differences step'``) that defines the perturbation step used